 2. But it never fought Spain for independence

 Nope.
 Like other Central American states, Costa Rica didn’t actually have to directly fight against Spain to claim independence.
 Independence of a kind came after the Mexican War of Independence defeated Spain.

 3. Costa Rica doesn’t have a military

-This is a little known fact about Costa Rica.
-Following the bloody, 44-day-long Costa Rican Civil War in which 2,000 people died, the country decided to get rid of their army in 1948.
+One of the most interesting Costa Rica facts.
+Following the bloody, 44-day-long Costa Rican Civil War in which 2,000 people died, the country decided to get rid of its army in 1948.
 Permanently.
 They do have police and border control, but no actual military.
-This is quite crazy when you consider that they’re bordered by Panama, Ecuador, and Nicaragua.
+This is quite crazy when you consider that they’re bordered by Panama and Nicaragua.

 4. Costa Rica means “Rich Coast”